mobxjs/mobx/docs/best/store.md

     This is fast, straightforward and convenient when debugging.
 -   Provide backend integration.
 Store data when needed.
 -   Update existing instances if updates are received from the backend.
--   Provide a stand-alone, universal, testable component of your application.
+-   Provide a standalone, universal, testable component of your application.
 -   To make sure your store is testable and can be run server-side, you will probably move doing actual websocket / http requests to a separate object so that you can abstract over your communication layer.
 -   There should be only one instance of a store.